 For a lot of people who would otherwise play Tekken, juggling is exactly this.
 A large section of the fandom who thought 2 or 3 was the best in the series often find any game past 4 bordering on unplayable.
 One word - walls.
 Getting trapped by Eddy or Christie in the corner of the map has been known to break controllers.

 Tripping in Brawl.
 Whenever a player breaks into a run, they may, by completely random chance, trip over and leave themselves vulnerable.
 The mechanic doesn't go away in Sudden Death.
 Even though tripping gives you invincibility frames, you could pretty much do the same thing but better with sidestepping.
-Casual and competitive players alike agree that this mechanic has no good reason to exist.
+It's supposed to be to limit overuse of dashing, but casual and competitive players alike agree that this mechanic has no good reason to exist.
 Fortunately, the mechanic will not be returning for the fourth game.

 For the Pokémon Trainer, the stamina mechanic which punishes you for trying to rely on one of the Mons by reducing your stats when you use one specific one for too long (and to a lesser degree how the current mon automatically switches when you get KOed).
 You can tell when this happens when your Pokemon starts to act tired in their idle animation and move around more sluggishly.
 This despite the fact that Sheik/Zelda never needed any handicap on multiple forms besides lacking an Down-B move.